-Two-factor or Multi-Factor Authentication requires your customer to enter a code sent to their email or mobile phone.
+Two-factor or Multi-Factor Authentication are essential tools in the ongoing battle against identity theft and identity fraud.
+They require your customer to enter a code sent to their email or mobile phone.
 Because the verification method is common, the process is very recognizable and simple for consumers to understand and apply.
 Using 2FA or MFA, you can easily verify a consumer’s email address and phone number.
 This can be important if you need to make sure your customer did not type in their data incorrectly.

 Two-factor or multi-factor authentication generally requires users to provide a form of personal identification, also known as a token, in addition to the usual username and password before they can access an account.
 The token should be something users have memorized, or in their possession, such as a code they have received from the authentication agency.
 The need for a token creates a powerful deterrence for fraudulent activity.
 Two-factor authentication is especially useful for creating accounts and resetting passwords.
 However, this method typically requires users to have their mobile phones with them during the authentication process.

-A credit bureau-based authentication method relies on data from one or more of the credit bureaus.
+A credit bureau-based authentication method relies on data from one or more of the credit bureaus for identity verification.
 These companies store a massive amount of credit information on consumers, including name, address, and social security number.
 Credit-based authentication uses a score to create a definite match without compromising the user’s experience.
 However, it may not match thin credit files, such as young people and recent immigrants.

 Database ID methods use data from a variety of sources to verify someone’s identity card.
 Database methods are generally used to assess the level of risk a user poses because they significantly reduce the need for manual reviews.
 The most significant disadvantage of these methods is that they don’t ensure that the person providing the information is the person conducting the transaction, mostly due to the proliferation of false online identities.